ozanakturk/ozanakturk/README.md

 - 👋 Hi, I’m @ozanakturk
 - 👀 I’m interested in power electronics
-- 🌱 I’m currently learning how to use github, funnily enough :D
+- 🌱 I’m currently busy with school work
 - 💞️ I’m looking to collaborate on new interesting projects
 - 📫 You can reach me via ozan99akturk@gmail.com